• Skip to main content

 • Preheat oven to 350° F (177° C).

-• In a medium bowl, whisk together the flour, oats, baking powder, baking soda, salt, ground cinnamon, and ground nutmeg.
+• In a medium bowl, whisk together the flour, baking powder, baking soda, salt, ground cinnamon, ground nutmeg, and ground ginger.
+Set aside.

-• In a large bowl, mix the flax mixture, coconut oil, vanilla, and applesauce.
-Stir in coconut sugar until blended.
+• In a large bowl, mix the shredded carrots, applesauce, sugar, oil, vanilla, and flax mixture together.

 Recipe Notes:

-• Nutrition info is based on 1 carrot coconut muffin without any add-ins.
+• The nutrition info listed below is based on one muffin with the recipe made as written.
+The muffins made with gluten-free flour have a calorie count of 169 per muffin.
 Nutrition info is only to be used as a rough guide.
-Click to learn how nutrition info is calculated on this website.
+Click here to learn how nutrition info is calculated on this website.

 Nutrition Info: